jcbp/object-templating/README.md

 ### Attribute assignment `"."`

-Use character point `"."` to define that an object is a child of another.
+Use the dot character `"."` to define an object as a child of another.
-The attribute is denoted by that follows the last point.
+The attribute is denoted by the following to the last dot.

 Example:
 ```